-BA

-BA (Honours)

-BAS

-BAS (Honours)

-BSc

-BSc (Honours)

-BScN (Honours)

-BSW (Honours)
+BA BA (Honours) BAS BAS (Honours) BHRM BHRM (Honours) BHS (Honours) BSc BSc (Honours) BSCN (Honours) BSW (Honours)

 3. Choice of major program.
-Students can obtain sample programs of study outlining the degree, certificate and program requirements from the Office of Student and Academic Services, Room 123 (416) 736-5222.
-FAX: (416) 736-5923.
+Students can obtain sample programs of study outlining the degree, certificate and program requirements from the Office of Student and Academic Services, Room 123, 416-736-5222.
+FAX: 416-736-5923.

-4. Major disciplines not offered in the College.
-Students may choose a major discipline not listed in the College offerings but available in another academic division of York University.
+4. Major disciplines not offered in Atkinson.
+Students may choose a major discipline not listed in Atkinson's offerings but available in another academic division of York University.
 The approval of the Office of Student and Academic Services and the appropriate Chair in the other academic division is required.

 5. Course Numbering.
-Courses listed in this calendar have the form: AK/ADMS 2500 3.0 which contains the following key parts: AK = the designation of the Faculty offering the course (here, Atkinson); ADMS = the prefix of the teaching unit offering the course (here, Administrative Studies); 2500 = the number of the course, the first digit identifies the level of the course (here, 2nd year); and 3.0 = the suffix indicating the 'credit value' of the course.
+Courses listed in this Calendar have the form: AK/ADMS 2500 3.0 which contains the following key parts: AK = the designation of the Faculty offering the course (here, Atkinson); ADMS = the prefix of the teaching unit offering the course (here, Administrative Studies); 2500 = the number of the course, the first digit identifies the level of the course (here, 2nd year); and 3.0 = the suffix indicating the 'credit value' of the course.